 The statements and products referred to throughout this site have not been evaluated nor approved of by the FDA.
-MONQ is not a medical product, and MONQ is not intended to diagnose, treat, cure or prevent any disease or condition.
+MONQ® is not a medical product, and MONQ is not intended to diagnose, treat, cure or prevent any disease or condition.
 If you have a health condition or concern, consult a physician or your alternative health care provider.
-Always consult a medical doctor before using any new product, including MONQ.
+Always consult a medical doctor before using any new product, including MONQ personal essential oil diffusers.
 Be aware that some of the products on this site may interact with medications you may be taking.
 These devices should not be used as a substitute for your own physician’s advice.
 You should consult your own physician regarding any issues related to your health.

 The information provided to you on this Website and on MONQ, LLC’s various social media sites is for your personal information and interest only and is to be used at your own risk.
 It is not intended to be, nor should it be taken as medical advice, treatment advice or to take the place of any advice being provided to you by your healthcare providers.
 MONQ, LLC takes no liability for misuse of our Products, nor for your reliance on the information on our various Websites.

-MONQ, LLC is a Healthy Lifestyle company and we recommend our products for those interested in leading a wholesome natural life.
-However, everyone is different and you may have a different reaction to the ingredients of MONQs and adverse reactions can occur.
+MONQ, LLC is a health and wellness lifestyle company and we recommend our products for those interested in leading a holistic life.
+However, everyone is different and you may have a different reaction to the ingredients of MONQ blends and adverse reactions can occur.
 You are utilizing these products at your own risk.
-You should not use MONQ if you are concerned about a potential adverse reaction.
+You should not use MONQ diffusers if you are concerned about a potential adverse reaction.

 The information provided on this site is our opinion but is not guaranteed to be accurate, nor is it an exhaustive discussion of the subject.
 We encourage you to communicate with your personal healthcare provider prior to using any new products.
 Our discussion regarding the scientific basis behind aromatherapy is for your information only.
 It includes some theories, including those surrounding Forest Bathing and terpenes that, while interesting, have not been proven factually beyond all reasonable doubt, and should be interpreted as such.